County courthouse, offices will remain closed Tuesday - The Vicksburg Post

 The Warren County Board of Supervisors has announced the county courthouse and all county offices will remain closed Tuesday.

 The announcement comes at a time when Warren County is dealing with a severe winter storm that has dumped inches of ice and snow throughout the county.
-As a result, many of the roads within the county have become too dangerous to drive and, they are expected to remain that way through at least Wednesday as temperatures remain well below freezing.
+As a result, many of the roads within the county have become too dangerous to drive and they are expected to remain that way through at least Wednesday as temperatures remain well below freezing.

 County offices were closed Monday due to the Presidents’ Day holiday